 Note that ENS messages reference MiddAlert.net as the source for updates about emergencies.
-People may also choose to subscribe to the MiddAlert.net feed.

 Thorguard Lightning Warning System, Middlebury, Vermont

 A Thorguard Lightning Warning System has been installed at the College Golf Course, just south of the main athletic complex.
 The system operates from 7:00 A.M. until 8:00 P.M. every day.